 Find Your Property

 The SPMs for BWTX would be sited approximately 21 nautical miles east of the entrance to the Port of Corpus Christi and would include new pipeline infrastructure along 55 miles of onshore, inshore and offshore routes.
 The BWTX design focuses on environmental stewardship and safe, efficient and reliable operations.
-For additional project details please see the link to Project Details or View MARAD Application.
+Additionally, we have resubmitted our EPA Air Permit to include vapor capture technology which will result in a total emission reduction of 94% compared to reverse lightering, further improving environmental benefits for the project.
+For more project details please see the link to Project Details or View MARAD Application.

 Find Your Property On The Map

 While single point mooring (SPM) facilities are relatively new to the U.S, they are common globally with more than 600 SPMs worldwide currently in operation.
 The Tetney Monobuoy, an existing import SPM located on the east coast of England at the entrance to the pristine Humber Estuary, has been operating safely since 1971.
 Phillips 66, as the owner and operator of the monobuoy, has proven knowledge of offshore port technology and operations which will be utilized to ensure the safe and efficient operation of the BWTX SPM.

 BWTX is committed to safe, efficient and reliable project operations.
 We are focused on environmental stewardship and being good neighbors.
 We are committed to developing a project that provides economic benefits for the local economy, while designed to ensure safe and environmentally sustainable operations.

 “The Bluewater Texas project will inject needed revenue into the U.S. economy and create many jobs (welders, equipment operators, electricians, and other construction workers).
 This will both directly and indirectly create spin-off jobs in other sectors of the economy that provide goods and services to the energy industry.”